ibm-cloud-docs/vpc/vpn-client-to-site-routes.md

 - **--output**: specifies output format, only JSON is supported.
 One of: **JSON**.
 - **-q, --quiet**: suppresses verbose output.

-## Viewing all routes using the CLI
+## Viewing all routes by using the CLI
 {: #view-routes-cli}
 {: cli}

+Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To view a list of VPN server routes for a vpn server by using the CLI, enter the following command:
+To view a list of VPN server routes for a VPN server by using the CLI, enter the following command:

 ```sh
 ibmcloud is vpn-server-routes VPN_SERVER_ID [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME | --all-resource-groups] [--output JSON] [-q, --quiet]